Macross Plus vs. Top Gun: Maverick — The Man–Machine Frontier

 that unmistakable silhouette —

-the fading of an era that once ruled Cold War skies.
+the last gasp of an era that once ruled Cold War skies.

 born from tension and kept alive through stubborn will —